paritytech/polkadot/roadmap/implementers-guide/src/types/messages.md

 ## Downward Message

-`DownwardMessage`- is a message that go down from the relay chain to a parachain.
-Such a message could be seen as a notification, however, it is concievable that they might be used by the relay chain to send a request to the parachain (likely, through the `ParachainSpecific` variant).
+`DownwardMessage`- is a message that goes down from the relay chain to a parachain.
+Such a message could be seen as a notification, however, it is conceivable that they might be used by the relay chain to send a request to the parachain (likely, through the `ParachainSpecific` variant).

 ```rust,ignore